 What Are Iran's Options In The Standoff With The U.S.?

-Tensions continue to rise between the United States and Iran, following last week's sharp escalation in which Tehran downed a U.S. drone and the U.S. conducted cyberattacks against an Iranian intelligence group.
+Tensions continue to rise between the United States and Iran following last week's sharp escalation in which Tehran downed a U.S. drone and the U.S. conducted cyberattacks against an Iranian intelligence group.

-On Monday, President Trump announced financial sanctions against Iran's Supreme Leader Ayatollah Ali Khamenei and several other top officials.
+On Monday, President Trump announced financial sanctions against Iran's supreme leader, Ayatollah Ali Khamenei, and several other top officials.

-Earlier in the day, Iran's Foreign Minister Mohammad Javad Zarif reportedly told the country's lawmakers that Iran will continue to stand firm against U.S. sanctions and threats "with full power."
-An Iranian navy chief also warned that the country would shoot down more of America's surveillance drones if they violate Iran's airspace.
+Earlier in the day, Iranian Foreign Minister Mohammad Javad Zarif reportedly told his country's lawmakers that Iran will continue to stand firm against U.S. sanctions and threats "with full power."
+An Iranian navy chief also warned that the country would shoot down more of America's surveillance drones if they violated Iran's airspace.

-The escalation of tensions comes more than a year after President Trump pulled the U.S. out of the 2015 Iran nuclear deal and reapplied heavy economic and diplomatic pressure against the country.
+The escalation of tensions comes more than a year after Trump pulled the U.S. out of the 2015 Iran nuclear deal and reapplied heavy economic and diplomatic pressure against the country.
 The administration says the "maximum pressure" campaign is designed to draw Iran back to negotiate a new, tougher deal, which Iran has so far rejected.

 Here is a look at the tense standoff from Iran's standpoint.

-Why did Iran shoot a U.S. drone down?
+Why did Iran shoot down a U.S. drone?

 Last Thursday, Iranian forces shot down a U.S. unmanned aircraft with a surface-to-air missile over the Strait of Hormuz, a stretch of water between the Persian Gulf and the Gulf of Oman.
-Iran claimed it had entered Iranian airspace.
+Iran claimed the drone had entered Iranian airspace.

-Washington denied that and released images that U.S. officials said showed the drone flight path, appearing to be in international waters close to Iran.
+Washington denied that and released images that U.S. officials said showed the drone's flight path appearing to be in international waters close to Iran.

 Iranian officials then held a news conference and displayed what they said were pieces of drone wreckage collected in Iran's territorial waters.

+U.S. Officials Working To Build Up Maritime Coalition To Deter Further Iranian Attacks

+U.S. Officials Working To Build Up Maritime Coalition To Deter Further Iranian Attacks

-The shoot-down was the most dramatic moment in the Trump administration's "maximum pressure" campaign against Iran.
-President Trump said the military was about to strike Iranian targets on Thursday in retaliation for the drone shoot-down but he called them off.
+The shootdown was the most dramatic moment in the Trump administration's "maximum pressure" campaign against Iran.
+Trump said the military was about to strike Iranian targets on Thursday in retaliation for the drone shootdown but he called off the strike.

 "The downing of the U.S. drone had an explicit, decisive and clear message that defenders of the Islamic Iran's borders will show decisive and knockout reactions to aggression against this territory by any alien," Maj.
-Gen. Hossein Salami, a commander of Iran's Islamic Revolutionary Guard Corps, said hours after the shoot-down, according to the semi-official Tasnim news agency.
+Gen. Hossein Salami, a commander of Iran's Revolutionary Guard, said hours after the shootdown, according to the semiofficial Tasnim news agency.

 What does Iran want out of all this?

 The world's seventh-largest oil producer last year, Iran wants to be able to sell its oil freely, without the pressure of U.S. sanctions cutting off many of its usual markets.
 Countries such as Russia and China have continued their trade with Iran.
 But the Trump administration says its goal is to "bring Iran's oil exports to zero," something Tehran has vowed will never happen.
-Under the sanctions European buyers and others struggle to find a way to protect companies that may want to continue doing business with Tehran, without being penalized by the U.S. and losing access to the lucrative U.S. market.
+Under the sanctions, European buyers and others struggle to find a way to protect companies that may want to continue doing business with Tehran without being penalized by the U.S. and losing access to the lucrative U.S. market.

 Ultimately, Iran wants to be treated as a major Middle Eastern power whose interests must be respected.
-The Trump administration says for Tehran to enjoy normalized relations it has to meet a dozen demands, including stopping support for militias in Iraq, Lebanon, Afghanistan, Yemen, Syria and Palestinian territories, halting uranium enrichment and ballistic missile systems.
+The Trump administration says that for Tehran to enjoy normalized relations, it has to meet a dozen demands, including stopping support for militias in Iraq, Lebanon, Afghanistan, Yemen, Syria and the Palestinian territories, as well as halting uranium enrichment and ballistic missile systems.
 Iran has rejected these terms.

 What are the divisions in Iran?

 Iranian politics are marked by divisions — most notably between moderates and hard-liners.
-President Hassan Rouhani, whose administration negotiated the nuclear deal with the U.S., Europe and other world powers, is sometimes considered a moderate in comparison with Iran's Supreme Leader Ayatollah Ali Khamenei.
+President Hassan Rouhani, whose administration negotiated the nuclear deal with the U.S., European countries and other world powers, is sometimes considered a moderate in comparison with Khamenei, Iran's supreme leader.

 But in fact Rouhani is no moderate.
 Another term often used to describe him — "pragmatist" — might be more accurate.
 Rouhani is a confirmed supporter of the Islamic Revolution that brought Iran's cleric-led government to power in 1979.